tldr-pages/tldr/pages/common/pulumi-new.md

 # pulumi new

-> Create a new Pulumi project
+> Create a new Pulumi project.
 > More information: <https://www.pulumi.com/docs/iac/cli/commands/pulumi_new/>.

 - Choose a template interactively: